Key stage 4 discounting and early entry guidance (2025)

 As the same pathway has been continued at the new school, both qualifications count.

-If these qualifications were taken in 2020 or 2020 to 2021 then the same discounting principles would apply and the pathway remains as per the examples above, but the results achieved from 2020 or 2020 to 2021 exams do not count in performance measures.
+If these qualifications were taken in 2021, the same discounting principles would apply and the pathway remains as per the examples above.
+However, the results achieved from the 2021 exams do not count in performance measures.

 AS level exception discounting in English and mathematics

-After early entry discounting has been carried out, exception discounting is carried out across levels for English and mathematics qualifications, for example between AS levels and level 1 or level 2 qualifications.
+After early-entry discounting has been carried out, exception discounting is carried out across levels for English and mathematics qualifications – for example, between AS levels and level 1/level 2 qualifications.

-The AS level(s) always discount the lower level qualifications as per the first discounting principle.
-For example, an AS mathematics discounts the GCSE, and an AS English language and literature discounts GCSE English language and, or GCSE English literature.
+The AS level(s) always discount the lower-level qualifications as per the first discounting principle.
+For example, an AS mathematics discounts the GCSE, and an AS English language and literature discounts GCSE English language or GCSE English literature, or both.

 AS level exception discounting is not applied to science qualifications.
 For example, a pupil could have GCSEs in combined science and an AS level in an individual science.
-However, AS level exception discounting does apply to both computer science and environmental science, as they are not subjects which can determine a student’s science pathway.
+However, AS level exception discounting does apply to computer science, as it is not a subject that can determine a student’s science pathway.
 If a pupil were to take a GCSE and AS level in computer science, the GCSE would be discounted by the AS level.

-GCSEs in environmental science no longer count in performance measures from 2019.
+From 2019, GCSEs in environmental science no longer count in performance measures.

-If you require more detailed information for a specific situation, please contact the Department for Education.
+If you need more detailed information for a specific situation, contact DfE.

-When calculating key stage 4 (KS4) performance measures in 2023 to 2024, we will count entries but not results from 2020 and 2021.
-For more information, see the Secondary accountability measures guide for maintained secondary schools, academies and free schools.
+When calculating KS4 performance measures in 2024 to 2025, we will count entries but not results from 2020 and 2021.
+For more information, refer to the Secondary accountability measures guidance for maintained secondary schools, academies and free schools.

-Where a pupil has been entered early in a subject in 2020 or 2021 and is then re-entered for the same subject in 2024, the best entry rule will apply as the earlier entries are from before the cut-off point at which first entry rules apply.
-If the 2024 re-entry has a better grade than the 2020 or 2021 entry, then the 2024 entry will count towards KS4 performance measures for 2024.
-While if the earlier entry has the highest grade, this will discount the 2024 re-entry and neither will count in 2024 KS4 performance measures.
+Where a pupil was entered early in a subject in 2021 and is then re-entered for the same subject in 2025, the best-entry rule will apply, as the earlier entries are from before the cut-off point at which first-entry rules apply.
+If the 2025 re-entry has a better grade than the 2021 entry, the 2025 entry will count towards KS4 performance measures for 2025.
+If the earlier entry has the higher grade, this will discount the 2025 re-entry and neither will count in the 2025 KS4 performance measures.

-The below example explains how science pathways are handled for COVID-19 impacted 2020 and 2021 qualifications.
+The example that follows explains how science pathways are handled for COVID-19-impacted 2021 qualifications.

 A pupil takes the following: